Myanmar’s Malaria Timebomb: A Global Threat?

 Meanwhile, the conflict has shattered medical supply chains, making it more challenging to procure malaria drugs and insecticide-treated bed nets.
 This has several impacts.

-Bed nets are an effective way to prevent malaria.
+Bed nets are an effective way to prevent malaria, reducing the risk of malaria transmission by more than 50%.
 Fewer bed nets equals more malaria.

 If malaria is left untreated, treatment begins late, or the full course of the appropriate drugs is unavailable, the risk of severe malaria, death, and drug resistance increases.
 Furthermore, as cost and supply chain issues restrict the supply of genuine malaria drugs, counterfeit versions become more widespread.
 These also increase the risk of severe malaria, death, and drug resistance.